DRIVER-EU/ost/docker/README.md

     environment:
       KAFKA_BROKER_URL: broker:9092 <-- backend needs to have mapping to testbed broker on internal port 9092
     depends_on:
-    - db <-- backend is using Postgres to store data and services
+    - itti_db <-- backend is using Postgres to store data and services
     ports:
     - "EXTERNAL_PORT:8080" <-- e.g 8084
     restart: always